Backstock Overview

 2. Click PACK BIN in Baseline

-The bin status will updated to Packed and bins should now be moved to their designated backstock location
+The bin status will updated to Packed, and the bin should now be moved to their designated backstock storage location

-When Rack Health indicates that a section needs replenishment, the related bins should be pulled from backstock
+When Rack Health indicates that a section needs replenishment, the corresponding bins should be pulled from backstock.

 1. Locate the bin in backstock

-2. Pull the physical bin to the floor
+2. Bring the physical bin to the sales floor

 3. Remove items and replenish racks